 This work will be further piloted and tested in the FlexHub studies of EPIC and will help form the foundation for successful implementation of future flexible demand appliance standards.
-Staff is collecting public feedback on MIDAS and aimsreleased proposed amendments to begin the rulemaking for load management standards in December 2021.
+Staff is collecting public feedback on MIDAS and released proposed amendments to the load management standards in December 2021.